 1.4.2 GT Cup – Class GTO, GTC, GTB, GTA and GTH will be counted as separate classes but only the Sunday race will count towards the Sunoco 240 Challenge.

-1.4.3 F3 Cup – Class Cup, Trophy, Masters and Open will be counted as separate classes.
+1.4.3 F3 Cup – Class Cup and Trophy will be counted as separate classes.

 1.4.4 Radical Challenge Championship –SR3 RSX, SR3 RS and SR3 are eligible and will be counted as one class

 1.4.8 UK MINI Challenge – JCW and Cooper Pro will be counted as separate classes.

 Registration for the Sunoco 240 Challenge is free.
 However, new for 2019 season is the boost option of an average point allocation for all competitors that donate £20 to the Team Fox cure for Parkinson.
 This can be done directly to AAOC personnel or via the Sunoco 240 Challenge website.
 The official registration document must be completed before the start of the first point scoring race.
 Racers can enter after the first race, but will only score points after official registration documents have been filled in.
 Note.
 Racer’s points will still be averaged to the total number of races in the series or championship, even if the racer has entered after the first race or missed rounds in the 2019 season.

 1.5.1 Registered racers can only score points from one qualifying series or championship and cannot switch series or championship once points have been scored in one series or championship.
 Racers signed up for two eligible Championships must decide their Championship preference at the start of the season.

 1.5.2 A Racer who has previously competed in the BMW Performance 240 support race to the Rolex 24 At Daytona® in a GS car is not eligible to register for the Sunoco 240 Challenge.